gcruzgar/odflows/README.md

 |Rural                  | 56.64 | 44.30   |
 |Urban                  | 49.75 | 42.21   |

 The most interesting differences are that detached property sales have a much greater mobility than other types, over 10km difference.
-More expensive sales also have a greater mobility thatn cheaper ones (around 15km difference) and rural areas move more on average than urban ones.
+More expensive sales also have a greater mobility than cheaper ones (around 15km difference) and rural areas move more on average than urban ones.

 Average distance between origin and destination: